hi9105/Build-ML-Pipeline/README.md

 on the price of similar properties.
 Our company receives new data in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.

-In this project you will build such a pipeline.
+In this project we will build such a pipeline.

 ### Links
 - GitHub : [https://github.com/hi9105/Build-ML-Pipeline]